ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Client-Initiated Bidirectional Streams

-Http3Transport clients can initiate bidirectional streams by opening an HTTP/3 bidirectional stream and sending a frame with type `WEBTRANSPORT_STREAM` (type=0x41).
+Http3Transport clients can initiate bidirectional streams by opening an HTTP/3 bidirectional stream and sending an HTTP/3 frame with type `WEBTRANSPORT_STREAM` (type=0x41).
 The format of the frame SHALL be the frame type, followed by the session ID, encoded as a variable-length integer, followed by the user-specified stream data ({{fig-bidi-client}}).
 The frame SHALL last until the end of the stream.

 ~~~~~~~~~~ drawing
   0                   1                   2                   3